Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Migrated the legacy service to Spring Boot through API-response parity verification

-Redesigned membership tiers for retention, migrated the legacy membership service (cormo.js-based) to Spring Boot through a 1:1 DB migration with zero downtime, and did the cutover by collecting real request/response sets from the legacy membership API, turning them into test cases, replaying them through the Spring implementation, and comparing output before gradually switching the gateway.
+Redesigned membership tiers for retention, migrated the legacy Node.js-based membership service to Spring Boot through a 1:1 DB migration with zero downtime, and did the cutover by collecting real request/response sets from the legacy membership API, turning them into test cases, replaying them through the Spring implementation, and comparing output before gradually switching the gateway.
 The monthly tier calculation was also rebuilt around a partitioned Athena source.

 Kotlin Spring Boot Spring Batch DGS Framework(GraphQL) JPA MySQL Kafka AWS Athena